phimisci/xml2yaml-os/README.md

 # How To
 Before you can use XML2YAML, you need to have an OJS XML file.
 You can download this file from the OJS backend via the [Native XML Plugin](https://docs.pkp.sfu.ca/admin-guide/3.3/en/data-import-and-export) which is installed by default from OJS 3.3 onwards.
 The XML file contains all the metadata of the article, such as title, authors, abstract, keywords, etc. You can start the export of a specific article under `Tools > Import/Export > Native XML Plugin > Export`.

 XML2YAML is an easy-to-use CLI program that takes only the filepath to the OJS XML as an input argument.
 Optionally, you can also pass additional arguments to the program including different metadata fields which might be missing in the XML file.
-The standard version of XML2YAML-OS assumes that the YAML file should contain the following fields:
+The PhiMiSci version of XML2YAML-OS assumes that the YAML file should contain the following fields:

 ```yaml
 title: 'The Eternal Boy: A Study in Agelessness and Memory'